panjakubpl/AmpereBuddy/README.md

 Yes, AmpereBuddy is completely free.
 You can optionally support development via [Buy Me a Coffee](https://buymeacoffee.com/panjakub).

 ### Does AmpereBuddy work on Intel Macs?
-No, AmpereBuddy is designed exclusively for Apple Silicon Macs (M1, M2, M3, M4 series).
+No, AmpereBuddy is designed exclusively for MacBooks with Apple Silicon (M1, M2, M3, M4 series).

 ### Does AmpereBuddy work on desktop Macs?
 Desktop Macs (Mac mini, Mac Studio, Mac Pro, iMac) don't have batteries.
 AmpereBuddy will show a friendly "No Battery Detected" message on these devices.